flueke/mvme/doc/sphinx/source/installation.rst

     installation.

 * No additional drivers are required when using the `Struck`_ SIS3153 Controller.
-Just make sure you're using a **GBit/s** ethernet connection to the controller.
+Just make sure you are using a **GBit/s** ethernet connection to the controller.

 * At least 4 GB RAM is recommended.